htcondor/htcondor/docs/automated-workflows/dagman-interaction.rst

-To prevent possible overloading of the *condor_schedd* and resources on the Access Point that :tool:`condor_dagman` executes on, DAGMan comes with built in capabilites to help throttle/limit the load on the Access Point.
+To prevent possible overloading of the *condor_schedd* and resources on the Access Point that :tool:`condor_dagman` executes on, DAGMan comes with built in capabilities to help throttle/limit the load on the Access Point.

 :index:`throttling<single: DAGMan; Throttling>`